jamie-taylor-rjj/Podcast-FAQs/guest-faq.md

 (source: [https://ecastr.com/faq/](https://ecastr.com/faq/), captured on December 5th, 2023)

+Whilst the above quote mentions "Any computer or phone" we would prefer that you don't join from a phone.

 ### How We Record

 This section contains questions which are directly related to the process and software that we use for recording episodes.
 We would advise the experienced podcasters take a look at [EnnuiCastr Setup](#ennuicastr-setup), and that inexperienced podcasters or those new to podcasting pay attention to the [VPNs and Tor](#vpns-and-tor) and [Software Updates](#software-updates) sections.